wv26296-ux/circe-receipts/README.md

-# CIRCE — Offline‑Verifiable Receipts for AI Agent Actions
+# CIRCE — Offline-Verifiable Receipts for AI Agent Actions

 This repo is a tiny **offline verification kit** for a simple primitive: